nengo/nengo-fpga/docs/getting_started.rst

 .. code-block:: none

+    # Example DE1 FPGA board configuration
+    [de1]
+    ip = 10.162.177.236
+    port = 22
+    user = root
+    pwd =
+    script = /opt/nengo-de1/nengo_de1/single_pes_net.py
+    use_sudo = False
+    tmp = /opt/nengo-de1/params
+    udp_port = 0

+    # Example PYNQ FPGA board configuration
     [pynq]
     ip = 10.162.177.99
     port = 22
     user = xilinx
     pwd = xilinx
     script = /opt/nengo-pynq/nengo_pynq/single_pes_net.py
     use_sudo = True
     tmp = /opt/nengo-pynq/params
     udp_port = 0

-Make sure these lines are uncommented (remove the leading # **and** space so it appears as above).
-Most of these default values should be correct unless you've modified the settings or installation of your FPGA board.
+For whichever board you are using, make sure the lines in the appropriate sections are uncommented (remove the leading # **and** space so it appears as above).
+These default values should be correct unless you've modified the settings or installation of your FPGA board.
 These parameters are described here but modifications of these values will be described in the board-specific documentation.

 - **ip**: IP address of the FPGA board.
 - **port**: The port used to open ``ssh`` communications between the host and FPGA board.